LironRegev/AlphaBody/readme.md

 - _ **Download the code source:** _

-Download or clone the Github code from: [https://github.com/pildus/OPD](https://github.com/pildus/OPD)
+Download or clone the Github code from: [https://github.com/LironRegev/AlphaBody.git](https://github.com/LironRegev/AlphaBody.git)

 - _ **Running the project:** _
+Upon Loading, the projects verify if the Database exists.
+If the database does not exist, go to the package manager console and set the Default project to "Dal" and write "Update-Database".

 Set project AlphaBodyFirst as startup project, Build And Run solution.

-Upon Loading, the projects verify if the Database exists.
-If the database does not exist, go to the package manager console and write "add-migration" and after that "Update-Database"

 The Login and Registration screen should appear choose one of the options.